Best neighborhoods in Munich, Germany

 The football fans amongst you may choose to stay or live in the Garching neighborhood, as it is extremely close to the Allianz Arena, home to one of Germany’s most successful teams, Bayern Munich.

-As you can see, the Bavarian capital of Munich is one that has a wide range of neighborhoods.
+As you can see, the Bavarian capital of Munich is one that has a wide range of neighborhoods to find rentals.
 These neighborhoods and districts cover everything from the traditional expectation of a Bavarian city to ones that illustrate how this southern German city is at the forefront of European modernity.

 Munich as a whole is a modern and industrious city that has not fallen into the trap of forgetting its roots.
 These roots exist in the more obvious historic landmarks, buildings, and streets.
 Yet, they also exist in the preservation of green spaces, parks, and idyllic suburban developments.